A Stacked Deck: Wrongful Convictions and Evidence Tampering

 For those who’ve lost years of their lives to wrongful convictions, legal teams work tirelessly crafting appeals and uncovering the tampering that swayed their juries to convict them in the first place.
 While a release from prison won’t bring back the disappeared years, it can begin to correct the terrible injustice done.
 We can also work to hold authorities civilly liable for their actions, up to and including disbarment.
 Something similar occurred in the aftermath of the Duke University lacrosse case where prosecutor Mike Nifong was disbarred for his conduct in levying serious rape charges at lacrosse players without real supporting evidence.
 The North Carolina State Bar would go on to file ethics charges against the former prosecutor.
 He served one day in jail, and paid a $500 fine, on a contempt of court charged related to his conduct in the Duke matter.

-If you’ve been charged with a crime, you have rights to a rigorous defense to clear your name.
+If you’ve been charged with a crime, you have the right to a rigorous defense to clear your name.
 Call a criminal defense lawyer today, and lay down the heaviest weight on your mind.